 7. New Relic

 New Relic Infrastructure’s on-host integration monitors Kubernetes’ container orchestration layer.
-This monitoring tool for Kubernetes gathers metrics that keep track of data and metadata for nodes, Namespaces, Deployments, ReplicaSets, Pods, and containers, allowing you to keep track of the hosts and front fully- and back-end applications running within your Kubernetes clusters.
+This monitoring tool for Kubernetes gathers metrics that keep track of data and metadata for nodes, Namespaces, Deployments, ReplicaSets, Pods, and containers, allowing you to keep track of the hosts and front- and back-end applications running within your Kubernetes clusters.

 Kubernetes Monitoring Tool New Relic's Dashboard